VI. Crossing Bulgaria from west to east. Routes:

 From Sofia to Sarantsi to Gorno Kamartsi to Botevgrad to Trudovets to Razliv to Pravets to Etropole.

 Consider using route a.
-2. For a number of reasons (accidents, reconstruction of the main roar A2), the traffic is redirected along the old road N1, and pedaling is dangerous.
+For a number of reasons (accidents, reconstruction of the main road A2), sometime the traffic from the main road A2 is redirected along the old road N1, and pedaling is dangerous and very unpleasant from Botevgrad toward Sofia up the Mountain.

 Overnight accommodations are available in Botevgrad.
 Information and photos for Botevgrad: